1. 界面科学測器の協和界面科学

 du Noüy Ring method_2

 C in the formula is a correction factor and a constant corresponding to the ring size and liquid sample density.
-This is a factor to correct the effects of the tension direction and liquid membrane shape.
+This factor corrects the effects of the tension direction and the liquid film's shape.
 Our DyneMaster series corrects them automatically with the aid of the Zuidema-Waters formula.

 du Noüy Ring method_3